 Michelle Lane-Barmapov was the founder of the Lane Montessori School for Autism (previously known as the Toronto Montessori School for Autism) in Toronto, Canada.
 This not for profit school was the first of its kind to combine Applied Behavior Analysis with the Montessori curriculum in the world.

 In 2005, Michelle was awarded The Premier’s Award in recognition of her outstanding work in special education and Montessori.
-In the fall of 2010 the school had to close due to a lack of funds.
+In the fall of 2010 the school had to close due to a lack of funding.
 Michelle, who attended Montessori as a child, currently works as a Professor for the Faculty of Applied Health and Community at Sheridan College as well as lecturer on the Montessori ABA (Applied Behaviour Analysis) blend that she designed.
+She is also a board advisor for MMPI (Montessori Medical Partnership for Inclusion) https://www.montessori4inclusion.org/

 Michelle is married to Oren Barmapov.
 They live in Toronto and share three children, Alliyah, Amos (pronounced Ahhmose) and Jaguan .